How life insurance, probate, and wills work

 Who is an executor?

-Is life insurance considered part of a deceased person’s estate?
 Does life insurance go through probate?

-For instance, if you have named your daughter as the person to receive your death benefit after you die, then the named beneficiary is your daughter.
+For instance, if you have named your daughter as the person to receive your life insurance death benefit after you die, then the named beneficiary is your daughter.
 She is the rightful recipient of your life insurance proceeds.
-The proceeds will belong to your daughter as her property, and she will be able to use the money any which way she sees fit.
+The proceeds will belong to your daughter as her property, and she will be able to use the money any way she sees fit.

 But, let’s say you did not name a beneficiary to your life insurance application or policy, or the beneficiary is no longer alive; what would then happen to the life insurance proceeds upon your death?

 In these circumstances, your life insurance proceeds would go to your estate and then have to go through probate.
-The probate process is typically time-consuming and – worse yet – is not free.
-More on that below.
+The probate process is typically time-consuming and — worse yet — is not free.

 Why designate a beneficiary to your life insurance policy?